HamzahFayad/netflix-insights/README.md

 What is the total number of movies and TV shows available on Netflix for each year?

-How has the number of movies and TV shows on Netflix changed over the years?

 Which genres are the most popular on Netflix?

 What is the distribution of content by genre?